davidjyee/atm-react-ui/README.md

 npm run build:prod
 ```

-After build, these scripts can be found in the build folder of the
+After build, these scripts are bundled into the resources folder of the
 project directory as shown:
 ```
-|-- build
+|-- resources
     |-- index.html
     |-- index.js
+    ...
 ```

 *These builds differ in a couple of ways, most specifically: process.env.NODE_ENV,